jl-pkgs/NetCDFTools.jl/docs/src/index.md

-# NCTools.jl
+# NetCDFTools.jl

-Documentation for NCTools.jl, a Julia package for loading/writing NetCDF data on the top of `NCDatasets.jl`.
+Documentation for NetCDFTools.jl, a Julia package for loading/writing NetCDF data on the top of `NCDatasets.jl`.

 ## Installation